 - Hardware Protection (Active Shield)

 - Voltage Monitor

 - Frequency Monitor

 - Temperature Monitor

 - Light Scan Detector

 - Memory Encryption (Scramblers)

 - Bus Encryption (Protection)^a

 - Structure and Layout^b

-- Hardware Protection: The TOE has an active shield that covers the top of the chip, this provides tamper evidence protection, if violated a flag is raised.
+- Hardware Protection: The TOE has an active shield that covers the top of the chip, 142 this provides tamper evidence protection, if violated a flag is raised.

-- Voltage Monitor: The power supply lines to the TOE are monitored to protect the TOE from the supply going out of bounds.
+- 143 Voltage Monitor: The power supply lines to the TOE are monitored to protect the TOE from the supply going out of bounds.

-- 144 Frequency Monitor: The frequency is monitored to protect the clock falling bellow a defined level.

-- Temperature Monitor: The operating temperature of the TOE is monitored to prevent the TOE from being operated out-with the correct operating conditions.